We're on Instagram. Follow @rifleconfigurator

 See and identify in complete darkness

-This is a passive-aiming night vision rifle built on the Daniel Defense DDM4 V7, assembled for a shooter who runs under night vision devices and needs positive target identification in no-light conditions.
-It pairs an infrared laser and illuminator with a night-vision-rated holographic sight and a suppressor so the rifle works the same at 0300 as it does at noon.
+This is a night vision SBR built on the LMT MARS-L SPECWAR 12.5-inch, assembled for a shooter who runs under night vision devices and needs positive target identification in no-light conditions.
+A Wilcox RAID Xe handles infrared aiming and illumination, an EOTech EXPS3 provides an NV-compatible passive sighting option, and a KAC CRS-2 keeps the muzzle from blooming out the tubes.

-Every part below shows its current price, and the entire configuration loads into the builder in one click so you can adjust it to your budget and glass.
+Every part below shows its current price, and the entire configuration loads into the builder in one click.
 Night vision devices themselves are not part of the parts list; this build covers the rifle and the aiming, illumination, and signature-reduction gear that feeds them.
+The SBR and the suppressor each transfer on an ATF Form 4, currently running days to a couple of weeks with no federal tax.

 Base platform